LN-Zap/zap-desktop/README.md

 - [ ] Litecoin UI (pick out a silver main color)
 - [ ] describegraph UI to see current status of the Lightning Network

-### Testing
-- [ ] Component tests
-- [ ] Container tests
-- [ ] API call tests

 ## Q & A (Quality and Assurance)

 A good product not only has good software tests but also checks the quality of the UX/UI.
-Putting yourself in the shoes of the user will be very important for Zap.
+Putting ourselves in the shoes of a user will be very important for Zap.

 If you see issues please report with screenshots and/or how to reproduce the bug/error